 The government provides grants to install public charge points.
-It is called the 'on-street residential charge point scheme' and can provide 60% (reducing to 50% soon) of the cost of installation.
+It is called the 'on-street residential charge point scheme' and can provide 50% of the cost of installation.
 The total cost can be £3500 to £8000 depending on the distance from a power source.
-This will give a 7kw 'fast' charger, usually a double point for two cars to charge simultaneously.
+This will give a 7kw 'fast' charger.
+Usually this is a double point for two cars to charge simultaneously.
 To provide a faster charger requires three-phase supply and is a lot more costly.
 Other grants may be available.
 Although the grant is called 'on street', confusingly the charger does not have to be actually on the street.
 It can now be in public car parks or village halls if certain criteria are met.